vinda-halarnkar/python/task_manager/README.md

 # python

-# Django List Management Project
+# Django Task Management Project

 A simple Django-based list management application where users can register, log in, and manage personal lists and items.
 The project uses MySQL as the database backend.